mohammadshahidbeigh/campus360/README.md

 ## Key Functionalities

 - **Front-end Development:** Utilizes ReactJs, TypeScript, and Tailwind CSS to create a responsive and user-friendly interface.
-- **Web Scraping:** Implements Python for extracting data from various sources to enhance the knowledge base of the virtual assistant.
 - **Database Management:** Employs Firebase and Supabase for efficient data storage and retrieval.
 - **Embedding Storage:** Uses Supabase Vector Database to manage OpenAI embeddings effectively.
 - **Optimized Response Generation:** Enhances response accuracy and relevance through RAG, Prompt Engineering, and Langchain.js.